Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 "The more states under severe sanction are pushed together, the less the US can do to use sanctions as leverage to resolve the underlying conflicts."

-But the situation is also not without risk for Pyongyang, noted Park Won-gon, an associate professor in the Department of North Korean Studies at Ewha Womans University in Seoul.
+But the situation is also not without risk for Pyongyang, noted Park Won-gon, an associate professor in the Department of North Korean Studies at Ewha Womans University.

 If any evidence emerges indicating that North Korean weapons were used by Russia in Ukraine, "it may result in North Korea turning the entire Nato alliance against it, which could subsequently trigger additional sanctions."